tisonkun/os-detector/README.md

 A detector for the OS name and architecture, providing a uniform classifier to be used in the names of native artifacts.

+This repository is an effort to provide the OS detection logic the same as [os-maven-plugin](https://github.com/trustin/os-maven-plugin/) as a standalone artifact, and redistribute the Maven plugin as well as [the Gradle plugin](https://github.com/google/osdetector-gradle-plugin) (developed by Google) based on such a core lib to align the manner.

+I'm seeking for merging these three efforts into one.
+Check [this issue](https://github.com/trustin/os-maven-plugin/issues/70#issuecomment-1906110062) for more information.

+Currently, I'm actively maintaining this repository (lib, plugin-maven and plugin-gradle) for publicly testing, as well as bugfixes + improvements.
+You can use it as a production-ready solution since the original logics are battle-tested over the years.

 ## Programmable

 OS detector is provided as a normal module.